wp-plugins/wpsso/readme.txt

 Tested Up To: 3.9.1
 Stable Tag: 2.5.0

-Improve the appearance, ranking, and social engagement of your social shares on Facebook, Twitter, Pinterest, Google+, LinkedIn, etc.
+Improve the appearance, ranking, and social engagement of shares on Facebook, Twitter, Pinterest, Google+, LinkedIn, and other social sites.

 == Description ==